mozilla/bedrock/docs/redirects.rst

             destination.
         permanent: boolean whether to send a 301 or 302 response.
-        locale_prefix: automatically prepend `pattern` with a regex for an optional locale in the url.
+        locale_prefix: automatically prepend `pattern` with a regex for an optional locale in the URL.
 This locale (or None) will show up in captured kwargs as 'locale'.
-        anchor: if set it will be appended to the destination url after a '#'.
+        anchor: if set it will be appended to the destination URL after a '#'.
         name: if used in a `urls.py` the redirect URL will be available as the name for use in calls to `reverse()`.
 Does _NOT_ work if used in a `redirects.py` file.
-        query: a dict of query params to add to the destination url.
+        query: a dict of query params to add to the destination URL.
         vary: if you used an HTTP header to decide where to send users you should include that header's name in the `vary` arg.
         cache_timeout: number of hours to cache this redirect. just sets the proper `cache-control`